 Umesh Yadav has played the most over the last two years.
 Varun Aaron fell out of favour early in the Kohli captaincy, and for the most part, it’s been a toss-up between Ishant Sharma, Mohammed Shami and Bhuvneshwar.
 The added dimension is that of Pandya, which also endangers the extra spot for the pacers.
 His performance at Newlands justifying the faith his captain has on him.

 Pandya’s late heroics in the first innings at Newland perhaps cemented his position in the Indian team.
 And with no clear all-rounder in the team over the past two years, his place is not under any threat.

-Going forward in South Africa, it remains to be seen if Kohli finally breaks the trend of naming a different XI, but given that Bumrah, Kohli’s latest debutant, had a not-so-bad debut, it is unlikely that the trend will be broken.
+Going forward in South Africa, it remains to be seen if Kohli finally breaks the trend of naming a different XI, but given that Bumrah, Kohli’s latest debutant, has had a good series so far, it is unlikely that the trend will be broken.

 But with Kohli, one never knows what’s coming next.